Try Semrush

 Read your post out loud.

-This time, explain the same thing out loud.
+To replace it, explain the same thing out loud.
+Use THAT language instead.

-You’ll probably find that the same sentence sounds A LOT better.
+You’ll probably find it sounds a lot better.

 Screenshots.